At the end of this module, you will be able to:

 Large libraries often collect grey literature in paper form.
 Examples are the State Library of NSW or the Australian National Library.
 You can usually find this material by searching the institution's online catalogue.
 It is often possible to arrange loans or to purchase copies of such material through document delivery.
 The UNE University Library also collects grey literature as part of its general collection and its special collections.

-WorldCat, which includes the holdings of over 20,000 libraries world-wide (more than 1.5 billion items) is another source of grey literature.
+If you are interested in overseas grey literature, try WorldCat first.
+This includes the holdings of over 20,000 libraries world-wide (more than 1.5 billion items).

 Costs of grey literature